zimnyaa/grpcssh/README.md

 a socks proxy is opened by the server. connecting over ssh to a hardcoded ip address with an arbitrary password grants a full pty shell.

+DNS resolution is very simple and done via an SSH "session" channel in the form of Write(addr), Read(ip)

 for the pty shell, full credit goes to https://gist.github.com/jpillora/ here it is, kind of working:
 ```